CF Montréal: 2015–present

-In 2015, head coach Frank Klopas was fired in August and replaced on an interim basis by former Impact player Mauro Biello.
+On August 29, 2015, head coach Frank Klopas was fired and replaced on an interim basis by former Impact player Mauro Biello.
 After qualifying for the playoffs and defeating Toronto FC in the first round before being eliminated in the Conference semi-finals by the Columbus Crew, Biello was hired permanently.
 The team was also boosted mid-season by the arrival of Ivory Coast forward Didier Drogba, formerly of Chelsea.

 Biello was dismissed by the club in October 2017 after failing to qualify for the playoffs and was succeeded by Rémi Garde, formerly of Aston Villa.
 Garde was himself dismissed in August 2019 and replaced by former Colombian football defender Wilmer Cabrera on an interim basis.
 During Cabrera's time at the helm of the team, the Impact won the 2019 Canadian Championship defeating Toronto FC in the finals.
 Despite his success in the Canadian Championship, Cabrera failed to lead the team to the MLS playoffs and his contract was not renewed for the following season.

 In November 2019, former France international Thierry Henry signed a two-year deal to coach the Impact.
 In his first season, the team made the playoffs for the first time since 2016, but were eliminated 2–1 by the New England Revolution in the first round.
 That same year, the Impact's first Champions League campaign since the 2015 final ended in the quarter-finals, with away goals elimination by Hondurian club C.D.
 Olimpia.
 Henry resigned in February 2021 stating family reasons for his decision to step down as head coach.
 In a press release, he said: "The last year has been an extremely difficult one for me personally.
 Due to the worldwide pandemic, I was unable to see my children.
 Unfortunately due to the ongoing restrictions and the fact that we will have to relocate to the U.S. again for several months will be no different.
 The separation is too much of a strain for me and my kids.
 Therefore, it is with much sadness that I must take the decision to return to London and leave CF Montreal."
 Following Henry's abrupt departure, assistant coach Wilfried Nancy was named interim head coach and following an impressive start to his first season, Nancy was made permanent and his contract renewed in May 2021 as head coach for 2022.